 High School Service Learning

-Individuals and small teams of teens choose to accomplish a 3-week community service learning component for their high school graduation at Pennypack Farm.
+Individuals and small teams of teens choose to accomplish a 2 or 3 week community service learning component for their high school graduation at Pennypack Farm.

 Typical tasks in May have included: harvesting, washing, weighing and packaging vegetables for customers, planting and tending seeds in the greenhouse; weeding strawberries and other crops, laying black plastic mulch and other mulching; pruning raspberries; and any other tasks of maintaining tools and structures on the farm.

 During service learning, students learn principles of team work, such as being flexible; listening carefully to instructions, asking questions when you are not certain; communicating with your team and leader; and personal empowerment skills, such as staying present during repetitive activities, staying in touch with your own well-being, protecting yourself from the elements during a variety of weather conditions; and farming skills of how to manage weeds and pests without using chemicals, how to work with farming tools; and finally ways to prepare seasonally grown food that use the same produce in creative, tasty dishes.

 To arrange for a service learning experience, contact: email@example.com